Structure-preserving Optimal Kron-based Reduction of Radial Distribution Networks: Optimal Kron-based Reduction of Networks

 where $\hat{V}_l$ denotes the vector of voltage data in the full network satisfying $Y \hat{V}_l = \hat{I}_l$.
 Voltage vector $V$ after nodal aggregation is defined by $Y V_l = A \hat{I}_l$ \footnote{For notational simplicity, we hereafter use $V$ in place of $V_{\rm agg}$.}.
 Based on \eqref{eq: error}, if $A_{i,j} = 1$, then $E_{l,i,j} =\hat{V}_{l,j} - V_{l,i} $, while $A_{i,j} = 0$ returns $E_{l,i,j} = 0$.
 To evaluate the worst-case deviation within each cluster, we define the Maximum Intra-Cluster Error (MICE) as

-where $\vec{e}_i$ represents the $i^{\rm th}$ standard basis vector with all elements zeros except for the $i^{th}$ element.
+where $\vec{e}_i$ represents the $i^{\rm th}$ standard basis vector with all elements zero except for the $i^{th}$ element.
 Accordingly, the objective function that optimally balances the trade-off between reduction levels and voltage deviation is then given by:

 with $\alpha$ denoting a weighting factor that determines the network reduction priority.
 The term $\sum_{i}^n(1-A_{i,i})$ counts the number of eliminated nodes, as $A_{i,i}=0$ indicates a reduced node.
 Given this objective function, we can express the optimization problem as follows: